-Taking note of the highly competitive industry conditions and pressure in talent market and the sensitivity and confidentiality of remuneration matters, the Board decided not to disclose the remuneration of each individual director and key executive officers (who are not directors) of the Group, including names of the top five key executives.
-The Board is of the view that disclosure of specific information would not be in the interests of the Company as such information is confidential and sensitive, and could be exploited by competitors.
+Taking note of the highly competitive industry conditions and pressure in talent market and the sensitivity and confidentiality of remuneration matters, the Board decided not to disclose the remuneration of each individual director and the total remuneration of the top five key executive officers (who are not directors) of the Group, including names of the top five key executives.
+The Board is of the view that disclosure of such information would not be in the interests of the Company as such information is confidential and sensitive, and could be exploited by competitors.
 The Company needs to maintain stability in the management team.